Senthoora Poove: Plot

 Ashok reveals the reason why the goons were following them.
 Ashok arrived in Nilambur as a field officer.
 He fell in love with Ponni after hearing her sing a song.
 Ponni is the daughter of a henpecked landlord Rajavelu.
 Rajavelu, after his wife's death, married an ambitious woman, Ponnamma, who tortures Ponni for her wealth.
 As a child, Ponni's marriage was conducted by the evil Ponnamma.
-After her husband's death, she is forced to live the life of a widow.
+After her husband's death, she is forced to live her life of a widow.
 Ponnamma did this all for amassing Ponni's wealth.
 The only person who used to be kind to her was Oomaiyan, Ponnamma's son.
 However, after picking a fight owing to an unfortunate incident with his mother, he left the village, promising to return soon.
 As soon as Ponni begins to have feelings for Ashok, Ponnamma discovers the truth and swears to separate them.

 Soundarapandian's tale is also revealed in a nonlinear way (as his memories).
 Soundarapandian was a soldier, who, along with a young teacher Radha, jailed a local thug Udayappan.
 Soundarapandian later married Radha.
 Gopal was from Soundarapandian's village.
 Years later, a young man joins their family as a servant.
 Udayappan, upon escaping from prison, murders Soundarapandian's wife, son, and the servant.
 Soundarapandian manages to kill Udayappan but not before the latter severely beats him.
-The servant was Ponni's stepbrother, who, before his death, had requested Soundarapandian to save Ponni from his evil mother, Ponnamma.
-This was the reason behind his arrival.
+The servant was Ponni's stepbrother Oomaiyan, who, before his death, had requested Soundarapandian to save Ponni from his evil mother, Ponnamma.
+This was the reason behind his arrival to village.
 After failing to negotiate with Ponnamma, Soundarapandian plots to secretly take Ponni away from her house.
 However, the plan fails, and a nearly killed Soundarapandian is saved by Sundaramurthy.

 After learning about Soundarapandian's condition, Ashok decides to leave his love and the village to make Soundarapandian continue his treatment.
 He later drops the plan after thinking more about it.
 Soundarapandian, Ashok, and Sundaramurthy make one last attempt to save Ponni.
 Having enough of his wife, Ponni's father helps her escape and later asks his wife to consume poison before he commits suicide.
 Ponnamma and her husband both die.
 Although Ponnamma's goons follow them, Ashok, Ponni, Sundaramurthy, and Soundarapandian manage to escape in a train with Soundarapandian almost dead.